altfatterz/spring-application-context-from-modules/Readme.md

 #### Client with Java Config

-In the `client-with-java-config` module with Java config we cannot override the `DutchGreetingService` from `legacy-module`.
+In the `client-with-java-config` module the default is the `HungarianGreetingService` which is always overridden by the `DutchGreetingService` from `legacy-module`.
+We cannot control the ordering of the resources when the combined application context is created.

 ```
 @SpringBootApplication